-Welcome!
-I’m Hannah and I believe that everyone can create a meaningful and joyful life on a budget.
-I created this personal blog in 2010 to chronicle me and my husbands journey in frugal living while paying off educational debt.
+Even though I’ve changed a lot since this blog was conceived, I still feel tied to the original roots of fine living on a shoestring budget.
+I believe that everyone can create a meaningful and joyful life on a budget.
+I created this personal blog in 2010 to chronicle me and my husbands journey in frugal living while paying off educational debt while still enjoying “the good life”.
 By 2016 we’d paid off over $150,000 in debt.
-While I still blog about frugal living, this blog has changed courses many different times!
+Even though I still blog about some aspects of frugal living, this blog has changed courses many different times!

 My early blog career